hacker-crypto888/texts-words-write/README.md

 - Editing entries includes: removing words, removing texts, and sorting texts by date.
 - Sorting all texts by user happens at login, whereas if any user is logged in, all texts are saved with the currently logged in user.
 - Editing lists includes: adding new words, adding new texts, and importing new texts and words from files.
+- Saving all texts is exporting all texts.
+To edit entries and play the words, close the window of the editor.

 ## Functioning of the app in the advanced parameters